djillaliboukerche/Structured-Data-Project/section-3-structured-data-projects/README.md

-This project is done with other contributors as well.
+These two  project are done with other contributors as well.